takenobu-hs/lazy_evaluation/README.md

 This is an illustrated document about lazy evaluation in Haskell

-Here is [Lazy evaluation illustrated for Haskell divers] (http://takenobu-hs.github.io/downloads/haskell_lazy_evaluation.pdf) (PDF).
+Here is: [Lazy evaluation illustrated for Haskell divers] (http://takenobu-hs.github.io/downloads/haskell_lazy_evaluation.pdf) (PDF).